open-edge-insights/eii-messagebus/docs/developing_protocols.md

 4. Implement base methods for receiving messages as blocking, non-blocking, and time out base function calls
-5. Provide the translation between the underlying messaging library's messsage structure to the EIS Message Bus's `msg_envelope_t` structure
+5. Provide the translation between the underlying messaging library's messsage structure to the EII Message Bus's `msg_envelope_t` structure

-All protocols must have a unique protocol name which the EIS Message Bus can use to load the protocol based on the `type` configuration value it is provided.
+All protocols must have a unique protocol name which the EII Message Bus can use to load the protocol based on the `type` configuration value it is provided.
 For example, the ZeroMQ TCP protocol uses the identifier `zmq_tcp`.
-Using this type name, the EIS Message Bus knows how to load the protocol in the `msgbus_initialize()` method.
+Using this type name, the EII Message Bus knows how to load the protocol in the `msgbus_initialize()` method.

-Currently, the addition and loading of new protocols must be added directly to the source code for the EIS Message Bus.
+Currently, the addition and loading of new protocols must be added directly to the source code for the EII Message Bus.
 In the future, the message bus will include a feature for dynamically loading protocol plugins.
 All protocols are expected to have an initialize method which follows the prototype:
 `protocol_t* proto_<type>_initialize(const char* type, config_t* config)`.
 This